dangnelson/WATERBEAR-Shed/README.md

 ## Supplies Lists

-Materials and Tools are italicized and listed  at the end of each chapter with their estimated cost from 2017-2018.
-The tools budget only includes new tools needed for each chapter.
+Supplies and Tools are italicized and listed  at the end of each chapter with their estimated cost from 2017-2018.
 The lists are kept separate in case you already own the tools needed for the chapter.

 ## International Residential Code Compliant